-Driver Southall is a checkweigher manufacturer and began life over 100 years ago as separate companies.
+Driver Southall is a checkweigher manufacturer and began life over 100 years ago as two separate companies.
 The first being ‘Geo Driver and Sons’ and the second ‘Southall and Smith’.
 Southall and Smith started by manufacturing automatic weighing machines for free flowing products.
 These were things like tea, coffee, baking powder and flour.

 Between 1920 and 1928, Southall and Smith were acquired by W. and T. Avery.
 They continued to produce filling machines and automatic weighing machines for powdered products.